by Roberto Alaniz

 The Hawaiian Steel Guitar Association is excited to be showing our first Virtual Festival on the weekend of January 23-24, 2021.
 The format will be similar to our live festivals, including over 30 member performances, two new workshops, clips from previous guest artists, and this year’s featured guest, master Hawaiian steel guitar player Geri Valdriz and The Kika Kila Band.

 Of course, the virtual festival is open to the public, so please feel free to share this with others.
-Hope to see you on January 23 and 24.
-And if you miss the show then, you will be able to access it after as well.

 Tune in, donate, share with your families, friends, and fellow musicians.
 And let this be the beginning of a hopeful new year.